USPS Hiring Process (Here Are The Ins & Outs + FAQs)

 How Long Does It Take to Get Hired by USPS?

-Unfortunately, USPS’ hiring process isn’t known for its efficiency or speed, however, there does seem to be an initiative to speed it up.
+Unfortunately, USPS’ hiring process isn’t known for its efficiency or speed; however, there seems to be an initiative to speed it up.

-It usually takes about a few weeks to a month to get hired by USPS.
+It usually takes a few weeks to a month to get hired by USPS.

 Anecdotally, USPS employees report getting hired after about 5 or 6 weeks.
-Still, there are outliers who wait months to complete the process.
+Still, some outliers wait months to complete the process.

 Why Does USPS Take So Long to Hire?

-Getting hired at the Post Office takes so long because of the assessment and the background check.
+Getting hired at the Post Office takes a long time because of the assessment and background check.

 While the assessment is short, it may take USPS a while to get the testing information to you.